oclint/oclint-docs/intro/overview.rst

 Current Status
 --------------

-OCLint is far from finished, it is continuously improved to make it better. ``Better`` here means accuracy, performance, and usability.
+OCLint is far from finished but is being continuously improved in many aspects, e.g. accuracy, performance and usability.

 OCLint started as a research project (`defense poster`_) at the `University of Houston`_.
-Since then, OCLint has grown to be a 100% open source project.
-OCLint is designed to serve both academia and industry, and our goal is to make it a must-have tool when you program in C, C++ and Objective-C language.
+Since then, OCLint has been rewritten and grown to be a 100% open source project.
+OCLint is designed to serve both academia and industry.
+Our goal is to make it a must-have tool for developers who program in C, C++ and Objective-C languages.

 OCLint is compatible with Mac OS X and various Linux distributions.

 Get Started
 -----------

-Start with `getting the release code <download.html>`_ and `building it <build.html>`_.
-There are large changes that pre-compiled binaries are ready for you to `download <download.html>`_.
+There is a large change that pre-compiled binaries are ready for you to `download <download.html>`_.
+It's also recommended to start with `getting the release code <download.html>`_ and `building it <build.html>`_.
 You can then `install <installation.html>`_ and `run <tutorial.html>`_ OCLint.

 Get Involved
 ------------

 Please also consider `getting involved`_ in the OCLint community.
+All kinds of contributions, like giving feedback, start a discussion, filing bug reports, request new features, best of all, submitting a patch or two, are appreciated.

 .. _static code analysis: http://en.wikipedia.org/wiki/Static_program_analysis
 .. _abstract syntax tree: http://en.wikipedia.org/wiki/Abstract_syntax_tree